Giving notice of marriage

 Immediately prior to giving notice you must have lived in one district within England or Wales for a minimum of 7 full days.
 (For example, if you are entering the country from abroad on the first of the month, the first possible date to give notice would be the 9th.
 If you are unclear about this, please contact the Ceremony Team and we'll be happy to help you to work out the correct date to give notice.)

 Please note you cannot move between districts in the 7 full days immediately prior to the date on which notice of marriage is given.

 Before making an appointment to give notice, please make sure that you have read and understood all the information on this page, particularly the information, above, about what you need to bring with you to the notice appointment.

-Please note: if you are entering the UK for the purpose of marrying or entering into civil partnership you must check with the UKVI that you have the correct visa to do so; this would usually be a marriage or civil partnership visa.
+If you are entering the UK for the purpose of marrying or entering into civil partnership you must check with the UKVI that you have the correct visa to do so; this would usually be a marriage or civil partnership visa.
 Officers at Manchester Registration Service are unable to offer any advice regarding immigration matters.

 Abuse of immigration laws